nhsengland/community-waiting-list/README.md

 https://future.nhs.uk/CommunityHealthServices/view?objectId=16189616

-This data is made availabkle publicaly, just not in this format.
+This data is made available publicaly, just not in this format.

 Future version will draw data directly from UDAL.